itewqq/rCore-dev/reports/lab2.md

 }
 ```

-4. After an application finished, we move to next app.
+4. After an application finished, move to the next app.

 ```rust
 // os/src/batch.rs